 SM58 With this ubiquitous dynamic microphone, Shure has done a great favour to humanity.
 No jokes!
 The Shure SM58 cardioid microphone reigns supreme as the ultimate live performance microphone, capturing the essence of iconic moments from historic speeches to the kick drum of the world's most famous bands.
 Perpetually affordable and as robust as a Nokia 3310, the SM58 has given a leg-up to countless musicians and podcasters in the world.
 Absolutely recommended for entry-level podcasters!

-Invest wisely in a microphone and it will sing sweetly for your entire recording journey.
+Invest wisely in a dynamic microphone and it will sing sweetly for your entire recording journey.
 Check out these magical tips for unlocking the secret to a microphone's eternal life.

-Leave a few silica packets in your mic case to prevent moisture damage.
+- Leave a few silica packets in your mic case to prevent moisture damage.

-Pack it away or cover it with a cloth when not in use.
+- Pack it away or cover it with a cloth when not in use.

-Don't leave it in a hot car or anywhere hot.
+- Don't leave it in a hot car or anywhere hot.
 Heat damages the sensitive soldering.

-Get a proper case to protect it during transportation.
+- Get a proper case to protect it during transportation.

 Dynamic microphones are a great option for anyone looking for versatility in their vocal applications.
 They provide good sound quality, have a variety of uses, and often last longer than other types of mics.
 When choosing a dynamic microphone, it's important to consider the application it will be used for and budget accordingly.
 With proper care and maintenance, dynamic microphones can provide years of reliable use.
-Already podcasting?
-Saspod is shaking up the podcast space with novel pricing structures and easy-to-switch hosting.
-Check out what we're offering and consider switching to Saspod hosting today.

 Comments